Residential HVAC System and How It Is Different from a Commercial Unit?

 7. Installation Costs

 The upfront cost of residential HVAC units is much lower than commercial units since they are smaller and less complex.
 The installation costs also have a huge difference for both types.
-Commercial units require several pieces that need to be put together to get the system working and are really expensive.
+You’ll need to put together several pieces to get the commercial units working hence, an increase in costs.

 8. Maintenance of the HVAC Unit